LaGamma/AutoRefill/README.md

 # AutoRefill
-A simple lightweight and easy to use utility for creating infinite supply dispensers
+A simple lightweight and easy to use utility plugin for creating infinite supply dispensers

 # Installation Instructions:
 1. Locate or create a folder in your Spigot server directory called ```plugins```